 There is no single reason why a baby may cry right after a feed.
 If your baby cries after feeding, it does not always indicate underlying pathologyiXThe study of the causes and effects of a disease or an injury by examining tissues, organs, or fluids .
 Read on to know more about the non-pathological and pathological causes that may make a baby cry after feeding: The following are the most likely reasons.

 - Colic: The condition is defined as ‘three hours of crying for at least three days a week in an infant under three months of age (1).
 The exact cause of colic is unknown.
-Colic can be due to any of the several underlying reasons including gas.
+Colic can be due to any of the several underlying reasons, including gas.
 Colicky babies may start crying abruptly after a feed.
 Babies with colic usually cry during a particular time in the day and cry at the same time every day.

 - Teething: Teething infants may constantly have sore gums, which can hurt during a feed (4).
-It can make them irritable and also make them cry during and after feeding.
+It might make them irritable and also make them cry during and after feeding.